Painkiller (TV series): Production

 Production began in Toronto in April 2021 and wrapped in November 2021.
 The series was directed by Peter Berg.

 Reception

 On review aggregator Rotten Tomatoes, 50% of 54 critics gave the series a positive review, with an average rating of 6.0/10.
 The website's critics consensus reads, "Painkiller honors the victims of the opioid crisis with effective dramatic beats but is undermined by its stale satirical flourishes, resulting in a tonally confused bit of muckraking."
 On Metacritic, the series holds a weighted average score of 59 out of 100, based on 26 critics, indicating "mixed or average reviews".

-Writing for American Council on Science and Health, a pro-industry group, Cameron English criticized the series, alleging that it unfairly pins the blame for the opioid crisis on Purdue and the Sackler family.
+Writing for American Council on Science and Health, a pro-industry advocacy group, Cameron English criticized the series, alleging that it unfairly pins the blame for the opioid crisis on Purdue and the Sackler family.